ThatFireBoi/holbertonschool-simple_shell/README.md

 | exit            | Exit the shell with the command exit.                                          |
 | env                 | Print the environment.                                                                    |

+## Difference between a function and a system call

+A function is a self-contained block of code that performs a specific task or tasks, while system calls are a mechanism by which a program can request services from the operating system.
+System calls provide an interface between user-level programs and the kernel of the operating system.

 ## Installation

 Use the [git clone](https://github.com/ThatFireBoi/holbertonschool-simple_shell.git) to install this super simple shell.